Code-Institute-Submissions/cigarist/TESTING.md

 #### Navbar / Mobile Side Nav
 The navbar and mobile side nav was tested.
 All links are clickable and land on to the correct pages.
-The Title is also clickable and returns the user back to the intended page.
-When on smaller screen sizes the bars icon appears and when pressed loads the mobile side nav.
+The Title is also clickable and returns the user back to the intended page of home.
+On smaller screen sizes the bars icon appears and when pressed loads the mobile side nav.
 Before login all a user will see is 'Posts', 'Login' and 'Register' headings.
 When a user is registered or logged in the headings will change to 'Posts', 'Profile', 'Add Post' and 'Logout'.
 This functionality was tested by first using the site as a user and then signing in as a user.
 It works well and I have tested this with multiple users.

+#### about.html
+The page loads as expected and the carousel displays all images properly.
+There are two links at the bottom of the card.
+If the user is new they have the option to click register which does take the user to the register page.
+Or if the user has already registered then they can simply click login and be taken to their profile page after successfully logging in.

 #### add_post.html
 On the add post page is where a user can upload their own reviews of the cigar.
 Every field within this section